 It’s a matchup that could swing either way, and whoever can implement their tactics will give themselves the greatest chance of victory.

 Nicolini certainly has the experience to follow through on her game plan, but she also believes her undying spirit will be crucial when the going gets tough.

 “For two people to have a fight, you have to get some contact, and when they get contact, anything can happen,” the Brazilian offers.

 “I know we both are really strong.
-She has her best [skills], I have my best [skills], and on 28 May, we are going to see whose is better.
+She has her best [skills], I have my best [skills], and we are going to see whose is better.
 What she can’t stop is my desire.
 You know the whole world will be watching.
 This is the biggest motivation — to show the world what I can do.”

 As a final motivating factor, Nicolini will be fighting to honor her late father, who died earlier this year.

 The Brazilian star has an unflinching desire to make him proud, and his memory will help her push through any adversity that comes her way.

 “After my dad passed away, the World Title fight brought me back.
 Instead of staying home and crying because he was not with us anymore, I just focused on the fight and got super motivated after that,” Nicolini says.